yonixw/LivestreamDockerRecorder/STORY.md

 However, there are some non techinacal issues surrounding the recordings that simply make them extremely rare.
 Among them we find:
 * Copyright issues when using music or reacting to content
-* Mistakes made by the broadcaster, causing him to delete the recording (for example, he displayed a problematic image sent in chat)
+* Mistakes made by the broadcaster, causing the deletion of the recording (for example, he displayed a problematic image sent in chat)
 * "Exclusive" content which was provided for free only once, such as a seminar - and other types that do not grant permission for recording.

 In many cases, the situation ends up absurd, such as when I miss a zoom during work hours due to an unplanned meeting.
 After all, I might as well click on the link at the time...
 Why not obtain access to the recording?